 What I have found in working with teens, especially creative and intuitive teens, is that they may be quite gifted intuitively, but may be lacking the emotional experience and depth that allows them to see the big picture.
 This is not about maturity—it's just the process for all teens.

-I think your husband is on the right track: I would begin by limiting or even completely shutting down all TV, all internet games, and really monitoring what your son is looking at.
+I think your husband is on the right track: I would begin by limiting TV, internet, games, and really monitoring what your son is looking at.
 Remember: every screen (phone, internet, pad, all of it) is a portal in which energy and entities can reach us.
 TV, books like Twilight or other dark zombie, vampire style books, most games for teen boys... all are extreme portals of violence, dark energy, confusion... if your son has a lot of exposure to this, he is definitely being affected.

-As a strong parent, you will really help him if you limit this exposure, or eliminate it.
+As a strong parent, you will really help him if you limit this exposure.